 "In Strata the world is full of Compliance Issues.
-We are constantly having to navigate our way through the never-ending mire of legislation and requirements on all sorts of things - from safety glass to smoke alarms to fire safety to occupational health & safety and to even pest inspections....and it doesn't stop there.
+We are constantly having to navigate our way through the never-ending mire of legislation and requirements on all sorts of things - from safety glass to smoke alarms to fire safety to work health & safety and even to pest inspections....and it doesn't stop there.
 Below you'll find some details on a few of the main ones everyone has to contend with at some stage in their 'Strata' life - especially if you reside in NSW."

 Fire Safety is an extremely important part in the maintaining of a Strata or Community scheme but sadly is, in many instances, one of those matters that's put into the too hard and too expensive basket thereby possibly putting the lives of the scheme's lot owners at risk.

-The bottom-line is: everyone MUST comply with the fire safety legislation - no excuses
+The bottom-line is: everyone MUST comply with the fire safety legislation - No excuses

 Fire Safety measures include (but are not limited to):